 Turn a simple birthday celebration into something very special with the way you decorate; and it doesn’t have to be over the top!
 We have a fabric birthday banner we hang every year.
 It’s come with us to parks and grandparent’s houses.
 You can find a birthday bunting like this one and hang it up at each birthday for a sweet tradition.

 9. Make a Special Event That’s Just for Your Family.

 Traditions should come out of what your family really loves – don’t continue things that don’t work.
 Your family could enjoy something as small as a hike, a bowling trip, or as big as a trip to Hawaii, but they should suit your family, not what your friends or in-laws love.

-Helen I don’t know if we will keep this up, but our current tradition (started at The beginning of last year) is a family trip bowling and then out for cake on the afternoon of the persons birthday… Ds1 was 3 when we started this and we did it for all family members… (Me, dh and him so far)…
+Helen I don’t know if we will keep this up, but our current tradition (started at the beginning of last year) is a family trip bowling and then out for cake on the afternoon of the persons birthday.
+My son was 3 when we started this and we did it for all family members… (Me, my husband and him so far)…

 10. Embrace Calamity.